cruxprotocol/js-sdk/readme.md

 let service = new OpenPayService()
 ```

-* sendPaymentRequest() -> Push a new payment Request to the Virtual address specified with their receiving passcode.
+* sendPaymentRequest(receiverVirtualAddress: string, paymentRequest: IPaymentRequest, receiverPasscode: string) -> Push a new payment Request to the Virtual address specified with their receiving passcode.